algorandlabs/smart-asa/README.md

 # Smart-ASA

-Smart ASA reference implementation that combines the simplicity and security of an Algorand Standard Asset with the composability and programmability of Algorand Smart Contracts to obtain a new, powerful, L1 entity that extends a regular ASA up to the limits of your imagination!
+Smart ASA reference implementation combines the simplicity and security of the Algorand Standard Assets (ASA)s with the composability and programmability of Algorand Smart Contracts.
+The Smart ASA offers a new, powerful, L1 feature that extends regular ASAs up to the limits of your imagination!

 **⚠️ Disclamer: This code is not audited!**